CA attorney general meets with organizers, discusses labor conditions for Valley farmworkers - NewsBreak

 CA attorney general meets with organizers, discusses labor conditions for Valley farmworkers

 FRESNO, Calif.
-(KSEE) – On Wednesday, California Attorney General Rob Bonta met with labor unions and advocacy organizations to hear about work conditions for farmworkers in the Central Valley.
+(KGPE) – On Wednesday, California Attorney General Rob Bonta met with labor unions and advocacy organizations to hear about work conditions for farmworkers in the Central Valley.

 “There’s a lot of shady stuff going out there in ag business,” said strategic campaigns coordinator for the United Farmworker Foundation, Eriberto Fernandez.